Moshe Radman: Protest activity

 He has spoken regularly on various stages throughout the country as part of the protests, sometimes at several demonstrations on the same day, including at the main demonstrations in Ashkelon, Ra'anana, Herzliya, Ramat Hasharon, Petah Tikva, Kiryat Ono, Be'er Sheva and Rehovot.
-On March 11, 2023, he spoke on the main stage at a protest in Haifa.
-He spoke at the main demonstration in Kaplan St. (Tel Aviv) on April 15, May 6, June 3 and July 1, 2023.
+On 11 March 2023, he spoke on the main stage at a protest in Haifa.
+He spoke at the main demonstration in Kaplan St. (Tel Aviv) on 15 April, 6 May, 3 June and 1 July 2023.

-On July 18, 2023, together with other protest leaders (Shikma Bressler, Ran Harnevo and Ami Dror), he initiated a march from Kaplan Street in Tel Aviv to Jerusalem as an act of protest against the coalition's intentions to approve in the second and third reading the law to reduce the reasonableness clause.
-On July 24, 2023, Radman was arrested by police at a mass protest rally near the Knesset.
+On 18 July 2023, together with other protest leaders (Shikma Bressler, Ran Harnevo and Ami Dror), he initiated a march from Kaplan Street in Tel Aviv to Jerusalem as an act of protest against the coalition's intentions to approve in the second and third reading the law to reduce the reasonableness clause.
+On 24 July 2023, Radman was arrested by police at a mass protest rally near the Knesset.

-On July 29, 2023, Radman was arrested by police for holding a flare.
+On 29 July 2023, Radman was arrested by police for holding a flare.
 According to Radman, he took it from another protester in order to prevent its use.

+Political activity

+On 6 January 2026, Radman announced his joining the Democratic Party led by Yair Golan.
+In the primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Radman came in at number nine on the slate.